 In May 2016, I set off a very long bicycle tour, following the routes of migration from the safe refuge of London to the bombed-out streets of Syria.

-Although I got absolutely nowhere near Syria (it was only ever a destination of the mind), the trip was my most ambitious story-telling adventure to date.
+Although I got absolutely nowhere near Syria (it was only ever a destination of the mind), the 2,000km ride was my most ambitious story-telling adventure to date.

 Along the way, I collected stories direct from the mouths of migrants, aid workers, government officials and local residents, using each interview to inform the course of the journey.

 As you may know, I am a freelance writer with extensive cycle touring experience in Europe and North Africa.
 Although it feels long distant, I also have an MA in Near and Middle Eastern Studies (Arabic, modern history and music).